foggynight/words/README.md

 # words

-Get a list of words and their counts from a file.
+Print wordlist and their counts.

 ## Installation